 You’re in nature, you’re pushing your limits, you’re bettering your physical state, you’re getting in a workout, and you’re seeking adventure while puzzling your way trying to learn to solve curiosities through some controlled danger.
 What’s not to love about climbing?
 The setting, the exposure, a steep wall, and a degree of the unknown.
 Perhaps, it is the ability to keep it together and stay focused where others would freak out.
 Maybe it is just because the mountain is there and it’s fun.

-Life is an adventure and I always challenge our daughter to climb a little higher and faster than I have done in life.
-And along the way, I love the minimalist mindset of most hardcore dirt bags—-the affectionate name that grunge die-hard climbers call themselves.
+I’ve always challenged my daughter to climb a little higher and faster than I have in life.
+And along the way, I’ve developed a deep appreciation for the minimalist ethos of the hardcore dirtbag — the affectionate name die-hard climbers use for themselves.
 Eat, sleep, climb, repeat.
-They just need a t-shirt, pair of shorts, a light jacket, and then throw all that in an old 55L TNF Cinder backpack, together with a pair of La Sportiva Pro climbing shoes, while sporting some Cruzer approach shoes on the way to the gym, or if headed to the crag, maybe with a rope in your rope bag ,together with your rack, and an apple, some foraged greens, maybe a melted Cliffbar or the trendy new Send Bar, a little left over protein powder in a ziplock that is difficult to determine if it is climbing chalk, and a handful of free butter packets and saltines from the gas station, and they can sleep in their car working on a project for weeks.
-Seriously, who doesn’t love such simple, free spirited and free living tactics to living life to do something you love?
-It’s everything that the rest of kids in today’s America are not.
+All they need is a t-shirt, shorts, a light jacket, and a 55L pack to throw it all in.
+Add a pair of La Sportiva climbing shoes, some Cruzer approach shoes, a rope, a rack, an apple, some foraged greens, a melted Clif Bar or the trendy new Send Bar, a little protein powder in a ziplock that’s indistinguishable from chalk, and a handful of butter packets and saltines from the gas station — and they can sleep in their car working a project for weeks.
+Who doesn’t admire that kind of free-spirited, stripped-down commitment to doing something you love?
+It’s everything that most kids in America today are not.

 Third, harnesses are still largely the same, but more focus has been put on design and comfort, with the addition of new buckles that do not require doubling back, as the old ones did.
-Neptune Mountaineering and REI are still around but new stores such as Sportiva, Wilderness Exchange and others have come along as well, providing a number of different brands to try out and hang in for a while before buying gear.
+Neptune Mountaineering and REI are still around as the major suppliers here in Colorado, but new stores such as Sportiva, Wilderness Exchange and others have come along, providing a number of different brands to try out and hang in, before buying gear.

 Fourth, shoes have gotten even better, they are more comfortable and more sticky with much better edging, such as the La Sportiva Otaki.
 These La Sportiva shoes are vastly more comfortable and better on edge work than the Five Tens back in the day.
 Try Alex Honnold’s favorite climbing shoes.